sanjibdevnathlabs/ragtrial/docs/GITOPS.md

 ### Automatic Actions on Tag

 When `v1.2.3` tag is pushed:
-1. Docker images built for all platforms
+1. Docker images built for all platforms (linux/amd64, linux/arm64)
 2. Images pushed with tags:
-   - `yourusername/ragtrial:1.2.3`
-   - `yourusername/ragtrial:1.2`
-   - `yourusername/ragtrial:1`
-   - `yourusername/ragtrial:v1.2.3`
+   - `sanjibdevnath/ragtrial:ragtrial-<full-commit-sha>`

+**Note:** Use commit SHA tags for precise versioning instead of semantic version tags.
 3. Trivy security scan
 4. GitHub Release created (manually or via workflow)